Market Analysts see Emerson Electric Co. [EMR] gaining to $120. Time to buy?

 All interested parties may listen to the live conference call and view presentation slides, which will be posted in advance of the call, by going to the Investors area of Emerson’s website at www.Emerson.com/investors and completing a brief registration form.
 A replay of the conference call will be available for three months following the webcast at the same location on the Emerson website.

-The results of the trading session contributed to over 3483970 shares changing hands.
-Over the past one week, the price volatility of Emerson Electric Co. stands at 2.01% while the volatility over the past one month is 1.75%.
+Emerson Electric Co. represents 591.40 million in outstanding shares, while the company has a total market value of $50.85 billion with the latest information.
+EMR stock price has been found in the range of $88.05 to $89.07.

-The market cap for EMR stock reached $50.77 billion, with 591.40 million shares outstanding and 569.51 million shares in the current float.
-Compared to the average trading volume of 2.66M shares, EMR reached a trading volume of 3483970 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.74M shares, EMR reached a trading volume of 4904098 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for EMR shares is $110.45 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on EMR stock is a recommendation set at 1.62.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.